Skip to content

 The study revealed:

-• Greater densities in specific NRMs could be related to larger populations (e.g., Greater Sydney) or plastic arriving from the ocean (e.g., Cape York)
+• Significant differences were observed across regions.
+This could be related to larger populations (e.g., Greater Sydney) or plastic arriving from the ocean (e.g., Cape York).

-• Plastics were less dense in remote areas (e.g., Northern Territory, Northern Agricultural Region, and Rangeland Region).
+• Plastic is more dense in 'major cities' and less dense in 'Inner Regional areas' (e.g., Northern Territory, Northern Agricultural Region, and Rangeland Region).

 Australia has announced ambitious policies and plans to combat plastic pollution.
 However, the majority of interventions occurred after the study period, such as the implementation of single-use plastic bans post-2019, with further bans on various plastic items planned over the next two years until 2025.
 The estimates from the study allow us to identify plastic "hotspots" and where to conduct interventions and further research.
 The AMDI data is ongoing, providing the opportunity for future studies to investigate the effectiveness of recent interventions.